The Ultimate In Birding Tours

 At Gangtey Gompa we will be concentrating on Himalayan Wood Owl and hoping for the rare Wood Snipe., while en route we have our first chance for the uncommon Yellow-rumped Honeyguide.

 As we head still further east to Jakar in the Bumthang district, we cross the Pele La and the Yutong La (two high passes).
-Highlights are likely to include Great and Brown Parrotbills and hopefully Fulvous Parrotbill.
+Highlights are likely to include Blood Pheasant, the magnificent Himalayan Monal, Great and Brown Parrotbills and hopefully Fulvous Parrotbill.

 Finally, after a second visit to the Dochu La (that Myzornis can be tricky, especially in bad weather) we will explore the Chele La pass in western Bhutan, which is probably the best place for seeing the glorious Himalayan Monal, not to mention the beautiful Blood Pheasant.
 We also have another chance for Satyr Tragopan.